SHAH-MEER/CIFAR-10_Classification/README.md

-# 🖼️ CNN Model for CIFAR-10 Classification
+# 🧠 CIFAR-10 Image Classifier with CNN

-This repository contains a Convolutional Neural Network (CNN) implementation for classifying images in the CIFAR-10 dataset using TensorFlow and Keras.
+This repository contains a Convolutional Neural Network (CNN) implementation and deployment for classifying images in the CIFAR-10 dataset using TensorFlow, Keras, and Gradio, hosted on Hugging Face Spaces.

 ## 📋 Overview

-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-The model uses a deep CNN architecture with data augmentation, regularization techniques, and proper training strategies to achieve high accuracy.
+The CIFAR-10 dataset includes 60,000 32x32 color images across 10 categories.
+This project utilizes a deep CNN architecture with data augmentation and regularization to achieve high accuracy.
+A user-friendly interface is deployed using Gradio for real-time image classification.

 ## 🗂️ Dataset

-CIFAR-10 includes the following classes:
+The CIFAR-10 dataset includes the following classes:

 - ✈️ airplane
 - 🚗 automobile
 - 🐦 bird